influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 {{% warn %}}
 Before you begin, do the following:

-- Stop writing historical data (timestamps occur in the past) to InfluxDB.
-Historical data has timestamps that occur in the past.
-Rebalancing while writing historical data can lead to data loss.
+- Stop writing data to InfluxDB.
+Rebalancing while writing data can lead to data loss.
 - Enable anti-entropy (AE) to ensure all shard data is successfully copied.
 To learn more about AE, see [Use Anti-Entropy service in InfluxDB Enterprise](/enterprise_influxdb/v1.7/administration/anti-entropy).
 {{% /warn %}}